PrincetonUniversity/NG-Scope/README.md

 LTScope
 ========

-LTScope is a free and open-source LTE control channel decoder developed by PAWS group at Princeton University.
+LTScope is a free and open-source LTE control channel decoder developed by [PAWS group](https://paws.cs.princeton.edu/) at Princeton University.

 LTScope is built atop of srsLTE.

-Common Features of srsLTE
+srsLTE -- Common Features
 ---------------

  * LTE Release 8 compliant (with selected features of Release 9)